thinkocapo/replay/README.md

 - golang script x events y type now that crontab works.
 - python. import logger for python
 - python. can rename proxy endpoints with /save /forward since the number /2 /3 is really for project Id? confirm it does/nt work
+- projectID from DSN and not hardcode '/2' '/3'

 - rename 'flask' directory as proxy?
 - "save_event" "load_event" or "make pysentry" "make gosentry" and/or "python sentry.py" "go run sentry.go"